adamd9/mcp-jobsearch/workers/README.md

 ## Next Steps: Tool Implementation

 The next phase of the project is to implement the tools with real functionality.
+You MUST replicate / reimplement the logic from the src folder, as it is known to be working (but adapt for clouldflare for eg, in terms of storage).
 Here is a suggested order for implementation:

 1.  **`get_plan` / `create_plan` / `update_plan`**: These tools will manage the job search plan.
 We will need to decide where to store the plan data (e.g., in a database, a file, or a key-value store).
 The original implementation in `src/plan.js` uses a local `plan.json` file.
 We can adapt the `getPlan`, `createPlanFromDescription`, and `updatePlanFromDescription` functions for the worker, using Cloudflare KV for storage.
 STOP IMPLEMENTING ONCE THIS IS DONE SO THE USER CAN TEST